PREF: Phasorial Embedding Fields for Compact Neural Representations: Related Work

-Improving training and inference efficiency of MLP-based networks has also been explored from the embedding perspective with smart data structures.
-Various schemes \cite{reiser2021kilonerf,hedman2021baking,yu2021plenoctrees,yu2021plenoxels,sun2021direct,muller2022instant,chen2022tensorf} replace the deep MLP architecture with voxel-based representations, to trade memory for speed.
-Early approaches bake an MLP to an Octree along with a kilo sub-NeRF or 3D texture atlas for real-time rendering \cite{reiser2021kilonerf,hedman2021baking}.
-These approaches rely on a pre-trained or half-trained MLP as prior and therefore still incur long per-scene training.
-Planoxel \cite{yu2021plenoxels} and DVGO \cite{sun2021direct} directly optimize the density values on discretized voxels and employ an auxiliary shading function represented by either spherical harmonics (SH) or a shallow MLP network to account for view dependency.
-They achieve orders of magnitude acceleration over the original NeRF on training but incur very large memory footprint by storing per-voxel features.
-However, over parametrization can easily lead to noisy density estimation and subsequently inaccurate surface estimations and rendering.
-The seminal work of Instant-NGP \cite{muller2022instant} spatially groups features via embedding with a hash table to achieve unprecedentedly fast training.
-In a similar vein, TensoRF \cite{chen2020tensor} employs highly efficient tensor decomposition via vertical projections.
+\textbf{Hybrid representation.} Improving the training and inference efficiency of MLP-based networks has been explored from the embedding perspective with smart data structures.
+Various schemes \citep{reiser2021kilonerf,hedman2021baking,yu2021plenoctrees,yu2021plenoxels,sun2021direct,muller2022instant,chen2022tensorf} replace the deep MLP architecture with voxel-based representations, to trade memory for speed.
+Early approaches bake an MLP to an Octree along with a kilo sub-NeRF or 3D texture atlas for real-time rendering \citep{reiser2021kilonerf,hedman2021baking}.
+More smart and compact data structure includes point cloud \citep{xu2022point} and triangle mesh \citep{Munkberg_2022_CVPR, yang2022neumesh}.
+These approaches, however, rely on a pre-trained or half-trained MLP as prior and therefore still incur long per-scene training and complicate the training process.
+Plenoxel \citep{yu2021plenoxels} and DVGO \citep{sun2021direct} directly optimize the density values on discretized voxels and employ an auxiliary shading function represented by either spherical harmonics (SH) or a shallow MLP network to account for view dependency.
+They achieve orders of magnitude acceleration over the original NeRF on training but incur a very large memory footprint by storing per-voxel features.
+Besides, over parametrization can easily lead to noisy density estimation and subsequently inaccurate surface estimations and rendering.
+Seminal works have attempted to store and query voxel features in an easier and much more compact way.
+Instant-NGP \citep{muller2022instant} stores and looks up features with a hash table to achieve unprecedentedly fast training and very visual results.
+EG3D \citep{Chan2022} queries feature from a compact tri-plane representation.
+In a similar vein, TensoRF \citep{chen2020tensor} employs highly efficient tensor decomposition via vertical projections.
+Whereas these methods differ in how they look up the very local substitute, our method computes feature substitute that relates to the global parameter space through an approximated Fourier transform.
+The difference is that the frequency of the field is now directly related to the input phasor field, and the optimization is not local anymore so that PREF remains robust to recover high frequency details, reducing the risk of overfitting to certain locals.